-The passwords can be modified by logging on with the same or higher level.
-Ie. logging on with Level 2 allows modification of the password for Level 2 and Level 3, but not Level 1.
+The passwords can be modified by logging on with the same or higher level. le. logging on with Level 2 allows modification of the password for Level 2 and Level 3, but not Level 1.

-3.3.1.2 Trace Output
+3.4.1.2 Trace Output

 Enables or disables trace messaging output on the SAPI UART interface.
 A value of 1 enables the trace output, whereas a setting of 0 disables the output.

 By default, trace output includes Neighbour lists and AAPI messaging debug information which can be viewed in the Config Application on the "Developer" pane.
+It is useful when debugging network connection issues etc.

 Note: Enabling trace output causes an increase in current consumption, and should only be done in debugging situations.

-3.3.1.3 Generic Application - Normal Mode
+3.4.1.3 Generic Application - Normal Mode

-This parameter controls the application layer when the network is operating in normal mode (see section 3.2.10 for details on Normal vs. Alternate mode).
+This parameter controls the application layer when the network is operating in normal mode (see section 3.3.10 for details on Normal vs. Alternate mode).